zyluan/zyluan.github.io/_pages/about.md

 I am a member of [Smart Internet Group (SIG)](https://smartinternet.group) and a research intern at [Peng Cheng Laboratory (PCL)](https://www.pcl.ac.cn).

-My research interests inlucde Traffic Engineering (TE), Software-Defined Networking (SDN), Programmable Data Plane, and Machine Learning for Networking.

-I recieved my Bachelor's and Master's Degrees from Tianjin University in 2015 and 2018, respectively.
+I recieved the Bachelor's and Master's Degrees from [Tianjin University](http://www.tju.edu.cn) in 2015 and 2018, respectively.

-I am expected to be graduated in June, 2024 and look for a PostDoc position.
-Please download my [CV]().
+I expect to graduate in June, 2024 and I am looking for a PostDoc position.
+Feel free to contact me!.

-Publications
+Research Interests
 ======

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website
 ======